lolitaloco/mint-setup/README.markdown

 I've tested them on the following systems:

 1. 64-bit Linux Mint 12 on a MacBook Pro
 1. 32-bit Linux Mint 12 on an Asus EeePC R101
+1. 32-bit Linux Mint 12 on an HP Mini 110

 usage
 -----